PasinduSuraweera/README.test/README.md

 2. **Centralized governance scales**: Imagine managing OAuth2, rate limiting, and logging across 50 microservices.
 A gateway makes this one configuration instead of 50 implementations.

-3. **Self-service reduces friction**: The Developer Portal lets consumers discover, test, and integrate without opening support tickets—critical for API-as-a-product models.
+3. **Self-service reduces friction**: The Developer Portal lets consumers discover, test, and integrate without opening support tickets critical for API-as-a-product models.

-4. **Standards enable interoperability**: Using OAuth2 and OpenAPI means any HTTP client can integrate—no vendor-specific SDKs required.
+4. **Standards enable interoperability**: Using OAuth2 and OpenAPI means any HTTP client can integrate no vendor-specific SDKs required.

 This project taught me to think about APIs as **products with lifecycles**, not just endpoints.
 You design them, version them, market them, monitor them, and retire them—just like physical products.